 Research and proper planning should include the following things:

 All trees, shrubs and plants can essentially cause problems to a home’s foundation, structure or plumbing system.
 However, certain types of trees, shrubs and bushes, like the ones listed above, are more likely to cause damage because of their flexible, shallow or large root systems.
-To prevent any potential sewer, plumbing or foundation problems, avoid placing these trees in your yard.
+To prevent any potential plumbing, sewer or foundation problems, avoid placing these trees in your yard.
 If you do plant them, measure to ensure the root system has adequate room to grow.

 If you happen to have one of the aforementioned trees or plants in your yard and it is near your home, consider removing it as soon as possible.
 You can replace the missing item with one that will be less likely to destroy your home’s pipes or structures.
 Following these guidelines will help you avoid having to face expensive plumbing or home foundation problems in the future.
+If you are already facing plumbing issues, contact Blue Sky Plumbing and Heating for expert Denver plumbing services!